joepigott/dots/README.md

 if you run into any problems, feel free to open an issue and i will more than likely not get to it but i will try. :)

-pdate: semester started, progress will be unbearably slow.
+update: semester started, progress will be unbearably slow.

 ![Image](screenshots/8pqlcb4aelj91.png)